 Inflammatory diseases that cause chronic pain can greatly affect the mental well-being of those suffering from them.
-In my opinion we lack a more open discussion about chronic pain on a societal level and within the academia.
+In my opinion, we lack a more open discussion about chronic pain on a societal level and within academia.

 In my psychology studies, only one professor spoke about clients suffering from chronic pain and the consequences it can have on their mental health.
 He was also the only person who listed research on chronic pain and its interaction with mental health on his literature lists.

 Take fibromyalgia as an example.
 It is one of the most common chronic pain disorders.
-About 12,000 Icelanders have fibromyalgia at any given time and 3-6 % of the worldwide population suffer from it.
-Majority are women or 75-90 %.
+About 12,000 Icelanders have fibromyalgia at any given time and 3-6 % of the worldwide population suffers from it.
+The majority are women or 75-90 %.
 It affects various tissues within the body, e.g. muscle tissue and nerve tissue.

 It should be noted that different symptoms can affect different individuals, which causes fibromyalgia patients to have different experiences with the disease.
 There are many more inflammatory or neurological diseases that include chronic pain and this is just one example.